carloscabo/colz-python/README.md

 # colz-python
-Port to Python 3 of colz (color Javascript library to convert colors between RGB / Hex / HSL / HSV / HSB color spaces). **IMPORTANT: Colz always works internally and return results in floating point values except in methods specified.**
+Port to Python 3 of **[colz](https://github.com/carloscabo/colz)** (color Javascript library to convert colors between RGB / Hex / HSL / HSV / HSB color spaces). **IMPORTANT: Colz always works internally and return results in floating point values except in methods specified.**

 # Dependencies
-It doesn't need any third-party dependencie / module but `math`.
+It doesn't need any third-party dependencies / modules but `math`.

 # Usage
-You can create a color initializing the object a color, and then get tit in other formats:
+You can create a color initializing the object a color, and it's equivalency other color formats:

 ````Python3
 c1 = Colz()             # Create object